Snowleopard-osu/osu-wiki/news/2018-03-05-anime-remix-themed-spotlights-2018.md

 date: 2018-03-05 13:31:35 +0000
 ---

 Greetings everyone!
-We hope all of you have a wonderful and snowy Christmas today and celebrate it with loved ones.
-For this special day, the Spotlights Team prepared a winter themed spotlight for those who feel like only presents are just not enough.
-Let's drink some hot tea at this special day while clicking those circles; hitting the drum; catching those healthy fruits and go octopus-mode with the squares!
+We are happy to announce that the Themed Spotlights are back!
+To celebrate this we prepared a special selection of anime remixes for you!
+Enjoy the songs while clicking those circles; hitting the drum; catching those healthy fruits and go octopus-mode with the squares!

 ![](/wiki/shared/news/2018-03-05-anime-remix-themed-spotlights-2018/spotlight-header.jpg)

-With that said, we just released the Winter Themed Charts and can be found [here](https://osu.ppy.sh/p/chart?ch=WINCH17).
+With that said, we just released the Anime Remix Themed Charts and can be found [here](https://osu.ppy.sh/p/chart?ch=ARCH17).
 Their respective packs are available at the [Beatmap Pack Listing](https://osu.ppy.sh/p/packlist?t=r) for easier access.

 ##osu!